DanLavine/willow/README.md

 [full documentation](./docs/services/limiter)

-Limiter provides a way of creating generic runtime enforcement polices for collections of key values.
+Limiter provides a way of creating generic runtime enforcement polices for collections of Key + Values.
 The Limiter service requires the `Locker` service to be up and running for shared distributed locks. `Locker` ensures that different key values being compared in parallel don't conflict with each other

 ### Willow
 [api](https://danlavine.github.io/willow/docs/openapi/willow/)